k-pulkit/k-pulkit.github.io/my_collections/_posts/iac/2024-01-22-The-serverless-framework.md

     - serverless
     - aws
 toc: true
-excerpt: "Terraform is great and serverless is sometimes better."
+excerpt: "What is serverless framework and how to use it for infra deployment on AWS."
 ---

 [Checkout the github repository for this!](https://github.com/k-pulkit/source-demo-serverless-framework/tree/main){: .btn .btn--info}